MicrosoftDocs/patterns-practices/patterns-practices/reference/iregionviewregistry-interface-mspp-regions.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IRegionViewRegistryPublic Interface IRegionViewRegistry
+public interface IRegionViewRegistryPublic Interface IRegionViewRegistry

 See Also
 --------